atlanmod/mondo-atlzoo-benchmark/fr.inria.atlanmod.instantiator/README.md

 ## Example

 The next example shows the command line arguments to generate a set of 2 random models, of an average size of 100 elements, and using the default configuration with a random seed.
 The file `logging.default.properties` is used to control the verbosity of the log messages: `INFO` level for the `java.util.logging.ConsoleHandler` and `FINE` level for the `java.util.logging.FileHandler`.
-When a `FINE` log level is requested, the *EMF random instantiator* will provide **extensive** information about each object and cross-reference creation.
+When a `FINE` log level is requested, the *EMF random instantiator* will provide **extensive** information (not shown here) about each object and cross-reference creation.

 ```
 $ >java -Djava.util.logging.config.file=logging.default.properties -jar instantiator-fatjar.jar -m Grafcet.ecore -n 2 -s 100 -g